asmboom/Critias-TreeSystem/README.md

 The Critias tree system is an Unity addition that is used for an, currently in-development, open-world quest named 'The Unwritten Critias'.
 It was developed due to the poor performance of the Unity's built-in SpeedTree implementation.

+!
+IMPORTANT !
+At runtime the managed terain's trees and foliage is turned off, so your terrain's grass will go away.
+In order to mitigate that I would recommend having two terrains, one for trees and the other for grass.

 HOWTO:

 Long story short, there are two important scripts.
 'Treeifier' and 'TreeSystem'.
 Create an game object and add it these two scripts.
 The 'Treeifier' script is used for